 "If you're not comfortable with the question, just say you don't recall"

 Again, you are testifying for a reason.
 If you say you don't recall, you remove yourself as a source of information for the case.
-Additionally, if you say you don't recall something that you do know, you are not testifying truthfully, and your credibility may be in question.
+Additionally, if you say you don't recall something that you actually do remember, you are not testifying truthfully, and your credibility may be in question.

 If you are in a legal dispute that may need resolution by trial, or if you may be a witness in a case, contact our firm to schedule a consultation about how we may assist you with preparing to testify.
 Our legal services include witness preparation for testimony.
 We have worked with other attorneys and law firms to assist them with trial preparation.
 In many circumstances, we can prepare a mock direct and cross-examination to more fully prepare you for the trial experience.